tplobo/restore-spaces/README.md

 ## Development

+Following features have already been implemented:

+- Add functionality for multiple monitors (_e.g._ move space to other monitor).
+- Save JSON files with multiple save-state, for different work environments (_e.g._ office and home office), based on the list of monitors connected to Mac.
+- Ask name of environment when saving state for inclusion in JSON files.

 Current features under development; any help is appreciated:

+- Add a `notifyUser` call if `gotoSpace` fails due too short pause setting.
 - Fix restore for two windows in Fullscreen, Tile left and Tile right, which current does not work (afaik, cannot be implemented).
-- Add functionality for multiple monitors (_e.g._ move space to other monitor).
-- Set multiple save-state JSON files, for different work environments (_e.g._ office and home office), based on the list of monitors connected to Mac.
+- Ensure save/apply do not consider hidden windows.
+- Fix restore for when current number of screens is different than the number of saved ones.
+- Ask if the name of new environment should overwrite an environment already saved.
+- Check functionalities if/when space IDs change with space deletion/creation.
+- Add tests.
 - ...